charmoniumQ/wf-reg-test/docs/icse_nier.md

 - **RQ optimize continuous testing:**
   Can we improve the efficiency of continuous testing by predicting the rate of decay?
-  This could be useful for instutions, such as national labs, wanting to ensure their computational experiments remain valid while using resources efficiently.
+  This could be useful for intuitions, such as national labs, wanting to ensure their computational experiments remain valid while using resources efficiently.

 - **RQ identify best practices:**
   What are the best practices that improve reproducibility?